 So, what does it cost to hire a medical malpractice lawyer?
 Let's dive into the specifics below.

 The size and structure of contingency fees vary, but they are often around 33% of any award.
 Some states place limits on the size of the contingency fee that a medical malpractice lawyer may charge, including sometimes by using what’s referred to as a “sliding scale.”

-For example, in New York state law caps medical malpractice contingency fees at:
+For example, in New York state law caps a medical malpractice lawyer's contingency fees at:

 These sliding scale arrangements can sound complicated, but they are really just a way that different states have sought to balance rewarding lawyers for taking cases with no upfront fees on the one hand with ensuring an appropriate amount of the award goes to you, the claimant, particularly as the size of the award increases.

-Separate from the lawyer’s fees, though, there could be legal costs associated with your case which will also impact your take-home portion of the award.
+Separate from the medical malpractice attorney's fees, though, there could be legal costs associated with your case which will also impact your take-home portion of the award.
 Examples of legal costs include:

 Many medical malpractice lawyers do not ask clients to pay for these expenses in advance and will instead recover the costs through the award if your claim is successful, and then take their fees from the remaining balance of the award.